42+ Years of Serving Injured Workers in Pennsylvania

 Protecting the Rights of Factory Workers Throughout Pennsylvania

 Factory workers have one of the most demanding jobs in the country.
 Despite Occupational Safety and Health Administration (OSHA) safety regulations, they are often exposed to dangerous workplace conditions.
 The inherent hazards of the job and workplace can lead to serious injuries that require extensive medical treatment and time off from work.
 At Larry Pitt & Associates, P.C., we fight to get factory workers the compensation they need to recover from their work-related injuries.

 The Pennsylvania Workers’ Compensation Act allows factory workers to receive workers’ compensation benefits to compensate for lost wages and medical expenses associated with their injuries.
-If you were injured while working in a factory, the Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you recover the compensation you deserve.
-We have represented all types of injured workers, including factory workers, for over 35 years and we know what it takes to build a successful claim.
+If you were injured while working in a factory, the experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you recover the compensation you deserve.
+We have represented all types of injured workers, including factory workers, for 40 years and we know what it takes to build a successful claim.